Coffee Cultivation

 Coffee cultivation in India is largely done by small-scale farmers who typically grow coffee alongside other crops such as spices, fruits, and vegetables.
 The coffee is usually grown on hillsides at elevations of 1000-1600 meters above sea level, which provides the ideal conditions for coffee cultivation.

-The harvesting season for coffee in India is typically from October to February, and the beans are processed using both wet and dry methods.
+The harvesting season for coffee in India is typically from October to February, and farmers process the beans using both wet and dry methods.
 After processing, the coffee beans are graded and sold at auction, with the highest quality beans fetching premium prices.

-Indian coffee is known for its unique flavor profile, which is influenced by factors such as soil type, altitude, and climate.
+Indian coffee is popular for its unique flavor profile, factors such as soil type, altitude, and climate influence it to enrich its flavor.

 The coffee produced in India is typically medium bodied with low acidity and notes of chocolate, spices, and nuts.
-It is used for both filter coffee and espresso blends and is exported to countries around the world.
+Farmers use it for both filter coffee and espresso blends and Indian farmers exports it to countries around the world.

 Production Guide of Coffee Cultivation